 Navigating the Regulatory Landscape: EMR Software Compliance

-But did you know 94% of healthcare organizations fail their audit due to the lack of compliance?
+Did you know that 25% of healthcare organizations fail their audit due to the lack of compliance?

 Understanding Regulatory Requirements